-Visibility Status: Select whether you want the wireless network name (SSID) of the 5GHz band to be Visible or Invisible.
-If Invisible, the SSID of the DAP-1665 will not be shown by Site Survey utilities.
-Therefore, the SSID will have to be manually entered so wireless to "Configuring Wireless Security" on page 46.
+Visibility Status: Select whether you would like the network name (SSID) of your wireless network to be Visible or Invisible to wireless clients.
+If Invisible, the SSID of the DAP-1650 will not be shown by Site Survey utilities.
+Therefore the SSID of your wireless network will have to be manually entered so wireless clients can connect to it.